SVRG and Beyond via Posterior Correction: Beyond SVRG via Posterior Correction

+The usage of mega-batches deviates from the original SVRG formulation.
+We can tackle this deviation by down-weighting the contribution of the correction by a certain factor $\alpha < 1$.
+For instance, we can use the following variant of~\cref{eq:blr_svrg_1}:

-When applied to isotropic Gaussians, this reduces to $\alpha$-SVRG \citep{yinXLD025}, though their motivation to use $\alpha$ does not stem from the use of mega-batches (they appear to use full batches).
+For $\alpha =0$, this update reduces to standard BLR, while for $\alpha=1$ we use perfect corrections which are good for full-batch $\hat q_\out$.
+When using mega-batches, $\alpha<1$ could be used and tuned.
+Interestingly, when applied to isotropic Gaussians, this reduces to $\alpha$-SVRG \citep{yinXLD025}, though their motivation to use $\alpha$ does not stem from the use of mega-batches (they appear to use full batches instead).
 Their motivation is to reduce variance early on via scheduling $\alpha$, starting with a high value.
 From a Bayesian perspective, the $\hat q_\out$ estimates are expected to be less useful early on.
 Thus, it makes more sense to use a `burn-in' period with $\alpha=0$ and then turn on $\alpha$.
-In our experiments, we use a constant $\alpha$, which seems to work better for deep learning.
+We use a constant $\alpha$ and ablate choices in~\cref{fig:schedules}.

-\subsection{\revision{Computational \& Memory Requirements}}
+\subsection{Computational \& Memory Requirements}

-\revision{The computation and memory overheads of IVON-PoCoMo are similar to the use of Adam to implement alpha-SVRG.
-Adam uses an accumulation of squared gradients, while here reparameterization trick is used to compute a Hessian estimate (line 4, 8, 9).
-Unlike alpha-SVRG, IVON-PoCoMo use an additional Hessian correction as well, but this does not add a significant cost because the Hessian is already computed.
-We just need to store an additional $\vh_\out$ in the outer loop (in line 9), as well as $\vsigma_\out$ (line 5).
+The computation and memory overheads of IVON-PoCoMo are similar to the use of Adam to implement $\alpha$-SVRG.
+Adam uses an accumulation of squared gradients, and our methods use the reparameterization trick to compute a Hessian estimate (line 4, 8, 9). \revision{Both scale with $\calO(d)$.} Unlike $\alpha$-SVRG, IVON-PoCoMo uses an additional Hessian correction as well, but this does not add a significant cost because the Hessian is already computed.
+We just need to store an additional $\vh_\out$ in the outer loop (in line 9), as well as $\vsigma_\out$ (line 5)\revision{, which both increase memory by $\Theta(d)$}.
 Similarly to VSGD-PoCo, sampling is added in line 3 and 7.
-All of these costs are not significant.
-Just like in SVRG and alpha-SVRG, the major overhead is the mega-batch computation and the use of two gradient (line 10).
-An extra Hessian correction is used in line 10 as well. }
+All of these costs are not significant \revision{compared to the main overhead which all SVRG-based methods share}.
+Just like in SVRG and $\alpha$-SVRG, the major overhead is the mega-batch computation and the use of two gradients (line 10). \revision{In SVRG, the number of gradient computations is tripled, as the mega-batch gradient is a full-batch gradient that is refreshed after every epoch.
+In our method, for megabatch size $|\calM|$ and number of inner iterations $m$ we thus have an overhead of $2\cdot n \cdot N + \lfloor \frac{n\cdot N}{m} \rfloor \cdot |\calM|$, where $n$ is the number of epochs.
+When $|\calM| = m$ the overhead is the same as SVRG, when $|\calM| > m$ it is higher, and when $|\calM| < m$ it is lower. }